 In fact, we all should.

-As a novelist, I’m known for writing what’s popularly called “marine terror”, a sub-genre of horror where the story takes place on or around the water.
-Because of this, I spend a lot of time studying marine predators, both extinct and extant.
+As a novelist, I’m known for writing what’s popularly called “marine terror”, a sub-genre of horror where the story takes place on or around the water (The KRONOS RISING series by Max Hawthorne) Because of this, I spend a lot of time studying marine predators, both extinct and extant.
 I also pay close attention to any trends I see affecting the ecology of our oceans, most especially ones that may impact us.

 And the appearance of these sharks more than qualifies.